-Step 1 - Sign up for Clickbank (an affiliate network)
+Step 1 - Sign up for Clickbank (an affiliate network).

-Step 2 - Pick a product which you want to promote from their huge marketplace
+Step 2 - Pick a product which you want to promote from their huge marketplace.

-Step 3 - Sign up for Google Adwords (Google's advertising platform)
+Step 3 - Sign up for Google Adwords (Google's advertising platform).

-Step 4 - Create some ads for that product with your affiliate link as the URL in the ad
+Step 4 - Create some ads for that product with your affiliate link as the URL in the ad.

-Step 5 - Count your money
+Step 5 - Count your money.

 That was it.
-Nothing about having your own website, performing analytics, choosing the right keywords, link building, split testing, search engine optimization, etc. None of it.
+Nothing about having your own website, choosing the right keywords, performing analytics, split testing, link building or anything SEO related in general, etc. None of it.
 They didn't even explain about Adwords and pay per click (PPC) advertising except to send me over to Google.

 Pretty sad, right?
-And somehow they managed to stretch that joke of a golden nugget of information into something like 12 pages with much of that content being "mystifying math" as I like to describe it; basically explaining to me that if I made a ten \$30 sales every day (all practically on autopilot mind you), I'd have \$300 per day, which works out to be \$2100 per week, which works out to be \$109,500 a year!
+And somehow they managed to stretch that joke of a golden nugget of information into something like 12 pages with much of that content being "mystifying math" as I like to describe it; basically explaining to me that if I made a ten \$30 sales from Clickbank every day (all practically on autopilot mind you), I'd have \$300 per day, which works out to be \$2100 per week, which works out to be \$109,500 a year!
 And that's all just through selling one product!